MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 + In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 Connections are encrypted using HTTPS and only authenticated requests are accepted.

 Configuration is required before you can operationalize R Server, but there is no separate installation component.
 Operationalization is bundled into the R Server installer on selected platforms including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
 For details, see [Supported platforms](rserver-install-supported-platforms.md).
 For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

+> [!NOTE]
+> In the context of operationalization, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
+Feature support is limited to a subset of the supported R Server platforms.
+[Supported platforms](rserver-install-supported-platforms.md) has the list.

 **R Server for Linux**